Understand Product and Price Rules

 Learning how different product rules function can help you understand how you can transform the way you go to market—everything from how you’re putting together SKUs or packaging products and prices to how your reps sell.

 There are four kinds of product rules: validation rules, selection rules, filter rules, and alert rules.

 ||Validation rules confirm that a quote’s product combinations or quote line field values match predetermined conditions.

 ||Set up rules to automatically add, remove, hide, enable, or disable options in a bundle.

 ||Prefilter the products that are available to add to a bundle.

 ||Guide and inform through messages during configuration or pricing.

 You can combine these product rules to improve the selling experience while increasing quote accuracy.

-We got you!
+If you are looking for more dynamic ways to handle things like subscriptions we got you!
 With multi-dimensional quoting (MDQ), you can declaratively set up these line items with blocks of time (for example, days, months, years, and so on) with quantity and discounts separate from one another.
 You can control quantity and discounts over time without having to add new line items.